sagecodes/intro-to-sql/README.md

 ### Welcome to Galvanize!

-Any questions about education at Galvanize SF email [learn@galvanize.com](mailto:learn@galvanize.com)

 We create a technology ecosystem for learners, entrepreneurs, startups, and established companies to meet the needs of the rapidly changing digital world.

 We're an awesome community!!!

+Shout out to Jessica tonight!
+If you have any questions about Galvanize tale to her!
+You can also email her at [learn@galvanize.com](mailto:learn@galvanize.com)

 ## About me: